1andDone/blackjack/README.md

 Now that the rules and table have been set, it's time to set up the shoe simulation.
 Below, a few important parameters are highlighted for the shoe simulation:

-- Initializes the pseudorandom number generator to replicate the ordering of the deck from run-to-run `seed_number`
+- Initializes the pseudorandom number generator to replicate the ordering of the shoe from run-to-run `seed_number`
 - Number of shoes to simulate `simulations`
 - Number of decks of cards that will be used in a shoe `shoe_size`
 - Percentage of a shoe played before the shoe is re-shuffled `penetration`